araveret/DAT6/README.md

 **Resources:**
 * To go much more in-depth on linear regression, read Chapter 3 of  [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 Alternatively, watch the [related videos](http://www.dataschool.io/15-hours-of-expert-machine-learning-videos/) that covers the key points from that chapter.
-* The  [introduction to linaer regression](http://people.duke.edu/~rnau/regintro.htm) is much more mathmatical and thorough, and includes a lot of practical advice.
+* The  [introduction to linear regression](http://people.duke.edu/~rnau/regintro.htm) is much more mathmatical and thorough, and includes a lot of practical advice.
 * The aforementioned article has a particularly helpful section on the [assumptions of linear regression](http://people.duke.edu/~rnau/testing.htm).